vortexntnu/vortex-cv/gmm_filter/README.md

-Work-flow pseudocode for the algorithm:
+## Work-flow pseudocode for the algorithm:
+###ToDo: change this pseudocode for a flow-chart

 global (self) variables: